FreeDSx/LDAP/docs/Server/General-Usage.md

 }
 ```

-### Built-In Storage Adapters
+### Built-In Storage Implementations

-Two adapters are included for common use cases.
+Two storage implementations are included for common use cases.
+Both are used via `useStorage()`.

-#### InMemoryStorageAdapter
+#### InMemoryStorage

-An in-memory, array-backed storage adapter.
+An in-memory, array-backed storage implementation.
 Suitable for:

 - **Swoole**: all connections share the same process memory.
 - **PCNTL** with pre-seeded, read-only data: data seeded before `run()` is inherited by all forked child processes.